 New Gas Furnace Installation Cost

-For a fully installed furnace, plan to spend between $4,100 and $7,500 on average.
-The furnace units themselves are usually priced between $1,000 and $2,500, but a professional installation with the contractor obtaining the building permit and getting the completed job inspected is almost always in your best interest, for reasons we’ll explain below.
+For a fully installed furnace, plan to spend between $4,500 and $8,500, on average.
+Most new furnace units are currently priced between $1,600 and $5,000, but professional installation with the contractor obtaining a building permit and getting the completed job inspected is almost always in your best interest, for reasons we’ll explain below.

 Typically, it will cost under $10,000 for new ductwork or modifications to the existing ductwork, and often these additional charges are only steep if/when converting from say an electric furnace or oil boiler to a gas furnace, which requires new ductwork for forced air heating to work.

 Other costs that may be included are removal and disposal of an older furnace (about $750-$1,500 extra), and miscellaneous materials and supplies needed to complete the installation.

 *Other Extras: Gas line, vent, wiring and circuit breaker.
 If your project is furnace replacement vs a new furnace, some of the old equipment should be usable for the new furnace.

 There are other brands, too, all listed and explained below.